Mansory

 Mansory is a luxury car modification firm based in Brand, Bavaria, Germany.
-Besides luxury cars, they also work on supercars, luxury SUVs and custom bikes.
-Mansory works on vehicles from a number of manufacturers, including Aston Martin, Audi, Bentley, BMW, Bugatti, Ferrari, Lamborghini, Lotus Cars, Maserati, Mercedes-Benz, Rolls-Royce, and Tesla.
+Founded in 1989, the company specialises in adding custom-designed body kits and performance tuning to luxury vehicles.
+Besides luxury cars, they also work on supercars, SUVs, custom bikes, and golf carts.
+Mansory works on vehicles from a number of manufacturers, including Aston Martin, Audi, Bentley, BMW, Bugatti, Ferrari, Lamborghini, Lotus, Maserati, Mercedes-Benz, Rolls-Royce, and Tesla.

 History

-Mansory company was founded in 1989 by Iranian tuner Kourosh Mansory.
+Mansory was founded in 1989 by Iranian tuner Kourosh Mansory.
 His then Munich-based workshop focused on modifications for British car brands such as Rolls-Royce and Italian brands such as Ferrari.
 By mid-2001, the company had grown out of its Munich workshop and moved to its headquarters in the Fichtel Mountains.
 The company currently operates out of a workshop in Brand, Germany.

 In November 2007, Mansory acquired the Porsche-tuning arm of Rinspeed AG.
 Rinspeed maintains its Swiss base in Zumikon at Lake Zurich.
 Currently, Mansory employs 182 members of staff worldwide and has a global dealership network.

 As of 2012, Mansory's worldwide distribution network includes dealerships in Germany, United Kingdom, India, China, Canada, Poland, Russia, United States, Japan, Greece, Switzerland, Iceland, the UAE and a few other countries.

-Partnerships & Collaborations
+Partnerships and collaborations

 Garia Mansory Edition

 At the 2011 Frankfurt Motor Show, Mansory announced a commercial agreement with golf cart manufacturer Garia.
 The company produced a series of special edition golf and leisure cars for wealthy clients.
 These cars featured carbon fibre body panels on the front, side steps and tail and elements of teak decking.